Shiba Inu FAQ

-I've heard that Shiba's are mischievous.
+I've heard that Shiba are mischievous.
 Is this true?

-Shiba's are very intelligent dogs.
+Shiba are very intelligent dogs.
 They will often do things that surprise their owners.
 They can get into things that one might think are impossible.
-When Shiba's are bored, they can become quite mischievous, inventive, and destructive.
+When Shiba are bored, they can become quite mischievous, inventive, and destructive.
 This is typical of working dogs.
 This is why it is so important to include the Shiba in family activities and give him plenty of attention and exercise.

 He may be fine the first time you allow him off leash in the yard.
 He may come back to you promptly every single time no matter how interesting the smells or squirrels.
 That is, until he hesitates, just once, and the car hits him.
 These are independent dogs.
 Not porch dogs.
 They were bred to be stubborn.
 They have zero road sense.
 They have zero car sense.
 He WILL get on the roads and most likely get himself killed!
 NEVER let your Shiba off leash or out of a fence!!

-Shiba's are extremely intelligent dogs.
+Shiba are extremely intelligent dogs.
 You should establish early that you are the pack leader, then they will be willing to listen to you, "mostly" One must keep the Shiba interested and challenge his intelligence in order to properly train him.
-They might learn a command quickly, but you canít count on them to perform it reliably unless thereís something in it for them?
-Shibas are not a breed who live to please their owners and, in fact, they are convinced that their owners live to please them.
+They might learn a command quickly, but you can’t count on them to perform it reliably unless there’s something in it for them?
+Shiba are not a breed who live to please their owners and, in fact, they are convinced that their owners live to please them.

-Shiba'sare quiet dogs.
+Shiba are quiet dogs.
 It is not typical of the breed to be big barkers.
-But it also depends on teh dog, Some Shibas seem quite reluctant to bark.
-Other Shibas are more vocal.
+But it also depends on the dog, Some Shiba seem quite reluctant to bark.
+Other Shiba are more vocal.
 But they are not a yappy breed.

-What kind of health problems do Shibas have?
+What kind of health problems do Shiba have?

-Shibas are not prone to many diseases.
-Small breeds sometimes develop luxating patellas which is a condition where the kneecap occasionally pops out of place.
-Mild cases do not require medical attention, but the more serious cases may require surgery.
-The most common health problem afflicting Shibas is allergies.
+Shiba are not prone to many diseases.
+Shiba sometimes develop Luxating Patellas, Heart Murmurs or Eye Problems.
+The most common health problem afflicting Shiba is allergies.
 Some are quite sensitive to various allergens including outdoor pollens, fleas, and even certain foods.